ShadowedMists/one-php-mvc/README.md

     <h1><?php echo $this->get_lang('title'); ?></h1>
     <p><?php echo $this->get_lang('tag_line'); ?></p>

 For additional languages, simply add the language file to the `/lang` directory, e.g. `/lang/fr.json` and add the text `fr` to the `languages` array in the configuration.
-When using links, route the url with the `Controller`'s `route_url` function and the language will automatically be prepended to the URL.
+When using links, route the URL with the `Controller`'s `route_url` function and the language will automatically be pre-pended to the URL.

 Other Frequently Asked Questions